sbmlteam/libsbml/ci.md

 ### CMake configuration
 All runs use the `ninja` generator to configure the `cmake` build.
 This has the advantage of automatically parallelising the build under the hood.

+### ccache
-We further use `ccache` to take advantage of several runs repeatedly calling the same compilation command.
+We further use `ccache` to take advantage of several runs repeatedly calling the same compilation command (currently on MacOS and Ubuntu only).
+Essentially, [`ccache` caches compilation outputs and creates a unique hash for each of them](https://ccache.dev/manual/4.3.html#_how_ccache_works).
+If there is a cache hit, the compilation is not run, but is replaced by the compilation output.
 Windows builds are compiled using the MSVC static runtime (`-DWITH_STATIC_RUNTIME`).

 ### Python